What makes an enticing entrance door?

-It’s important to be aware how certain door materials can really add value to a property, as well as significantly enhance its kerb appeal.
+It’s important to be aware of how certain door materials can really add value to a property, as well as significantly enhance its curb appeal.
 Doors should match the character, aesthetic and period of the building to which they are fitted, with suitably matching door furniture.
-Take external oak doors, for instance – these can really add kerb appeal to a variety of property styles, from the uber modern, to the traditional.
+Take external oak doors, for instance – these can really add curb appeal to a variety of property styles, from the uber-modern, to the traditional.

 However, once fitted, the principal enemy of timber doors is excessive exposure to moisture or dryness.
-In order to combat this, more ‘engineered’ materials are being introduced to both the new and replacement markets.
-For example, MEDITE®TRICOYA®EXTREME is an acetylated wood panel product, offering durability, reliability and exceptional dimensional stability when it comes to changing weather conditions.
+To combat this, more ‘engineered’ materials are being introduced to both the new and replacement markets.
+For example, MEDITE®TRICOYA®EXTREME is an acetylated wood panel product, offers durability, reliability and exceptional dimensional stability when it comes to changing weather conditions.
 Performance attributes such as high strength, lightness and good insulation lend themselves to a wide range of applications.
-Utilising this material in the construction of front doors results in superb levels of durability and weather resistance – as exemplified in JB Kind’s own range of External Extreme doors.
+Utilising this material in the construction of front doors results in superb levels of durability and weather resistance – as exemplified in JB Kind’s range of External doors.

 Another notable trend is the extensive range of styles available.
 Certainly, at JB Kind, we have engineered timber entrance doors which balance contemporary and traditional styles, ensuring they are suitable for housing developments, self-build projects and house renovations across the UK.

 Currently, cottage style doors are proving popular, due to their grooved panel effect, which either marries the aesthetic of rustic properties or adds a refreshing touch of character to urban homes.